-The outbreak of COVID-19 pandemic has improved the demand for well-established cell-based vaccine production technologies.
+The outbreak of the COVID-19 pandemic has improved demand for well-established cell-based vaccine production technologies.
 Moreover, it has given rise to a few scientific innovations, particularly in the production and testing of vaccine technology.
 For instance, the Vero cell line originated from the African green monkey kidney and has been extensively used for viral vaccine manufacturing.
 It has also been used for the development of various SARS-CoV variants.
-ProVeroTM1 Serum-free Medium manufactured by Lonza Bioscience is a protein-free medium, of non-animal origin designed to support the growth of Vero cells and MDCK.
+ProVeroTM1 Serum-free Medium manufactured by Lonza Bioscience is a protein-free medium of non-animal origin designed to support the growth of Vero cells and MDCK.

 Furthermore, cell culture produced AAV vectors have also gained thrust as one of the most effective protein and gene delivery tools in vaccine manufacturing as well as gene therapy.
-Additionally, key market players are expanding its production capabilities.
+Additionally, key market players are expanding their production capabilities.
 For instance, in 2021, Sartorius increased its production in all regions due to elevated demand in its core business and to additional customer needs related to COVID-19 therapeutics and COVID-19 vaccines.

-The serum free media segment held the highest share of 35.9% of the market in 2022.
-The use of SFM signifies a significant tool, which allows the researchers to perform specific application or grow a specific cell type without using serum.
-Advantages of using SFM include increased growth and/or productivity, more consistent performance, better control over physiological sensitivity, and to diminish the risk of infection by serum-borne adventitious agents in the culture.
-In addition, serum-free alternatives better serve the animal welfare which is the major factor driving the adoption of SFM.
+The serum-free media segment held the highest share of 36.06% of the market in 2024.
+The use of SFM signifies a significant tool, which allows the researchers to perform specific applications or grow a specific cell type without using serum.
+Advantages of using SFM include increased growth and/or productivity, more consistent performance, better control over physiological sensitivity, and diminishing the risk of infection by serum-borne adventitious agents in the culture.
+In addition, serum-free alternatives better serve animal welfare which is the major factor driving the adoption of SFM.
+In addition, the field of gene and cell therapy is rapidly growing, and the Food and Drug Administration regulatory guidelines are demanding more control of raw materials to sustain the reliable and safe manufacturing of drug products.
+The use of SFM offers an opportunity to produce additional reproducible formulations and fewer batch-to-batch variability.

-The biopharmaceutical production segment dominated the market with a share of 43.11% in 2022.
+The biopharmaceutical production segment dominated the market with a share of 47.65% in 2024.
 The biopharmaceutical industry’s demand for more reproducible and better-defined media to meet the expanding production levels while reducing the risk of contamination in the downstream processes is significantly increasing the demand for this market.
+Moreover, strategic activities by key biopharmaceutical companies also drive the segment growth.
+For instance, in July 2023, Sartorius AG announced an investment of USD 33 million to expand their new cell culture media manufacturing facility at their site in Yauco, Puerto Rico.

 In addition, increasing clinical trials will further offer lucrative opportunities in the review period.
 For instance, in 2021, the number of industry-sponsored trials in progress for regenerative medicine augmented by 100 as compared to 2020, bringing the total to 1,320.
 There were 1,328 regenerative medicine trials in progress worldwide supported by non-industry groups such as government entities and academic centers.

-North America dominated the market and accounted for the largest revenue share of 37.96% in 2022.
+North America cell culture media market dominated the industry with a share of 38.16% in 2024.
 This major share can be attributed to the growth in the pharmaceutical and biotechnology industries, mounting approvals for cell culture-based vaccines, and rising incidence of diseases such as cancer coupled with investments and funding in cell-based research.

-The Asia Pacific is estimated to be the fastest-growing region with 14.80% CAGR during 2023-2030 owing to the increase in awareness associated with the use of the cell culture technique.
-Furthermore, strategic activities by key players to expand their presence in the Asia Pacific countries to capture high market share is expected to offer lucrative opportunities.
-For instance, In December 2021, Fujifilm Irvine Scientific, Inc., in China started the construction to build its new bioprocessing center, with the aim to ensure cell culture media optimization support for biotherapeutic drug development, vaccines, and advanced therapies.
+The Asia Pacific cell culture media market is expected to grow as the fastest-growing region, with 14.78% CAGR from 2025 to 2030, owing to the increase in awareness associated with the use of the cell culture technique.
+Furthermore, strategic activities by key market players to expand their presence in the Asia-Pacific countries to capture high market share are expected to offer lucrative opportunities.
+For instance, in February 2023, Inventia Life Science, an Australia-based startup, collaborated with Merck & Co. to utilize its RASTRUM 3D cell culture platform for developing 3D in vitro models aimed at studying therapeutic candidates for neurodegenerative diseases.
+Initiatives like this are expected to positively impact market growth over the forecast period.

 Report Attribute |